Questions? Call0808 196 1942orMessage us

 IVF for same-sex female couples

-If you or your partner or co-parent want to become pregnant and you have fertility challenges, then IVF can increase your chances of a successful pregnancy.
+If you have fertility challenges, IVF can increase your chances of a successful pregnancy.
+You can use your own eggs or donated eggs for IVF.

 A fertilised egg (embryo) is then placed back inside the womb to grow.